cicsdev/cics-java-liberty-mq-jms/README.md

 ## Configuration

-The two samples code can be deployed into a CICS Liberty JVM server.
+The two samples projects can be deployed into a CICS Liberty JVM server.
 The MySimpleMDB will receive a JMS message written to an MQ queue and then write this message to a CICS TSQ queue.
-The MQJMSDemo servlet can then be used to get and put messages to the defined queues using an MQ client mode connection to a remote queue manager.
+The MQJMSDemo servlet can be used to get and put messages to the defined queues using an MQ client mode connection to a remote queue manager.

 ### Import the samples into Eclipse

 1. Import the projects into CICS Explorer using **File > Import > General > Existing projects into workspace**.
 1. Resolve the build path errors on the Web and EJB projects using the following menu from each project: **Build Path > Configure Build Path > Libraries > Add Library > CICS with Java EE and Liberty** and select the version of CICS TS for deployment.